tanaka31-dot/PennInTouchLite/README.md

 ##### Registration
 The `Registration` join table should have `references` to a `course` and a `user`.
 It does NOT need views and CRUD methods in controller, so it's better to use `model` generator.
 Note that we have provided you with a `registration_controller.rb` where you will be implementing the `add_course` and `drop_course` feature.

-Make sure to run `rails db:migrate`!
+Be sure to run `rails db:migrate`!

 After that, make sure you have added the necessary lines to the model files to establish the required associations!
 Be sure to debug and test these behaviors using `rails c`.
-Also make sure to add the `dependent: :destroy` option where appropriate.
+Also, be sure to add the `dependent: :destroy` option where appropriate.

 > **Sanity Check**
 > At this point, you should be able to: